-Mr. Gewirtzman has performed at festivals including Bravo!
-Vail, Yellowbarn in Vermont, the Aspen Music Festival, PianoFest in the Hamptons, PianoTexas in Fort Worth, Summit Music Festival in New York, the International Keyboard Institute Festival in New York, the International Academy of Music in Toscana, the Musica Mundi Chamber Music Festival in Belgium, Tel – Hai International Master Classes in Sde-Boker, Israel, and Germany’s Usedom Music Festival.
+Mr. Gewirtzman’s busy career has also included performances with Symphony Silicon Valley, the Aspen Concert Orchestra, the Shreveport Symphony Orchestra, the North-West Florida Symphony Orchestra, and the South Arkansas Symphony Orchestra.
+Mr. Gewirtzman has performed at festivals in the U.S. including Bravo!
+Vail, Yellowbarn, the Aspen Music Festival, PianoFest, PianoTexas, Summit Music Festival, and New York’s International Keyboard Institute Festival, and abroad at the International Academy of Music in Italy, the Musica Mundi Chamber Music Festival in Belgium, Tel – Hai International Master Classes in Israel, and Germany’s Usedom Music Festival.